ying-tang/help-documentation/_cinder/Managing_block_storage.md

 ### Troubleshooting
 ### openstack volume list --name vs. cinder list --name
 If you are a user with a role that is not `cloud_admin`, the `openstack volume list --name` command doesn't function correctly for you.
 To circumvent this problem, you can let a user with the `cloud_admin` role filter volumes by name, or you can use the `cinder list --name` command, which works for any user.
 We have opened internal defect 374319 for this issue, and we are working with our engineering team on resolving the problem.

+### publicURL endpoint for volumev2 service not found error when running cinder or openstack volume commands

+If you get this error, it is usually because you don't have any block storage (Cinder volume) nodes in your current cluster.
+If you'd like to order block storage, please open a ticket requesting it and our sales team will help you get it added.